Freight Shipping from Jacksonville to Long Beach

 How much does it cost to ship freight from Jacksonville to Long Beach?

-Full truckload (FTL) rates from Jacksonville, FL to Long Beach, CA currently range from $5,986-$7,378 for a standard dry van load over the 2,784-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Long Beach, CA currently range $5,986-$7,378 (roughly $2.18-$2.67 per mile over 2,784 miles).
 LTL shipments typically cost $1,731-$2,766 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Long Beach?